DevOps: Finding Your Path to Successful and Continuous Improvement

 DevOps, like Agile, may or may not be suitable for your specific situation.
 The challenges and limitations have been discussed in this article.

-Before we dive into the details, let’s first review a few essential terms commonly used in this context.
+Before diving into the details, let’s review a few essential terms commonly used in this context.

 3.1 Continuous Delivery